fcobo/libcupahof/README.md

 Citation:
 --------------------------------------------------------------------------------
-If you use this library for your publications, please, consider citing the following publications:
+If you use this library for your publications, please, consider citing the following publications:<br>
 @article{marin2014paa,
 author = {Marin-Jimenez, M. J. and Perez de la Blanca, N. and Mendoza, M. A.}, title  = {Human Action Recognition from simple feature pooling}, year = {2014}, journal = {Pattern Anal.
 Appl.},